 Review the Bus Driver and Transportation Checklist to assist staff in planning for the management of students with life-threatening food allergies.
 You may also visit FAACT’s Education Resource Center for additional tools and resources, some of which are listed at the bottom of this page.

-Best Practices for Bus Drivers and Transportation Staff
+Best Practices for Bus Drivers and Transportation Personnel

 Bus drivers and/or transportation department head should:

-- Location of epinephrine auto-injectors and other emergency medication and how to administer it for each student.
+- Require bus driver/transportation staff knowledge of location of epinephrine auto-injectors and emergency medication for each student.

-- Enforcing a “No Food or Beverages” policy (exception for children with a medical condition).
+- Enforce a “No Food or Beverages” policy on the bus.

-- Student placement on the bus (while limiting potential for social isolation).
+- Consider and prioritize student placement on the bus (while limiting social isolation).

 Prepare To Act

-- Learn the signs and symptoms of an allergic reaction
+- Learn how to recognize the signs and symptoms of an allergic reaction and anaphylaxis.

-- Learn how to use the student’s epinephrine auto-injector device and other medications
+- Learn how to use all epinephrine auto-injector devices.

-- Who will ride with the student to the hospital and how will other students get to school or home?
+- Who is going to ride with the student to the hospital?

 Investigate and Review